 Muscular Dystrophy Association

 National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)

 National Institute of Child Health and Human Development (NICHD)

 Parent Project Muscular Dystrophy (PPMD)

 The information in this document is for general educational purposes only.
 It is not intended to substitute for personalized professional advice.
-Although the information was obtained from sources believed to be reliable, MedLink LLC, its representatives, and the providers of the information do not guarantee its accuracy and disclaim responsibility for adverse consequences resulting from its use.
+Although the information was obtained from sources believed to be reliable, MedLink, its representatives, and the providers of the information do not guarantee its accuracy and disclaim responsibility for adverse consequences resulting from its use.
 For further information, consult a physician and the organization referred to herein.